 The only real difference is that the Spyderco Resilience includes a shiny metal blade, while the grip has a black finish which looks very nice and seems to protect the blade well.

-Spyderco Resilience isn’t just a great $40 price tag, it’s just a great knife.
-If you’re interested in an introductory tactical knife that won’t break your bank, but can hold onto even after you’ve upgraded to something higher, Resilience should be one of the first places you look.
+Spyderco Resilience is not just a great price, it’s a great knife.
+If you’re interested in a beginner tactical knife, the Resilience should be one of the first places you look.
 It is made from quality materials, doesn’t break the bank, and holds up well.

 As a boy, I grew up in the mountains and was handed my first knife by my dad when I approached manhood.
 Activities like hunting, camping, and exploring were on the top of our list of weekend getaways.
 Over time as I searched the internet that there is a SERIOUS lack of information on quality survival and prep gear.
 There is so much information out there that it can also be difficult to sift through it to find what you need.
 Building this site was important to me because I wanted to offer people a place where they could compare prices, quality of gear, and basic information all in one easy to use the site.
 One place that could offer straight FACTS to compare directly seems to be hard to find.

 Last update on 2021-10-26 / Affiliate links / Images from Amazon Product Advertising API